StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 # Step-by-Step Guide

-This article provides a comprehensive installation and configuration guide to set up an instance of TheHive.
-The guide offers detailed instructions accompanied by examples for systems based on DEB and RPM packages, as well as for installation from binary packages.
+This topic provides a comprehensive installation and configuration guide to set up a new instance of TheHive.
+It includes detailed instructions with examples for systems using DEB and RPM packages, as well as installation from binary packages.

+!!! info "New instance only"
-!!!
-Info "Note: Installation for a new instance of TheHive only is covered in this guide."
+    This guide covers the installation process for setting up a new instance of TheHive only.

 ---

 ## Dependencies

-Before proceeding with the installation, ensure that the following programs are already installed on your system:
+Before proceeding, install the following dependencies:

 === "DEB"